Komatsuzaki1935/furima-29386/README.md

 ### Association

 - belongs_to :user
-- has_many :products
+- belongs_to :product
-- has_many :delivery
+- has_one :delivery